 3. Gottman-Style Structured Dialogues

 The Gottman Method uses structured dialogues to guide couples through difficult topics without escalating to hostility.
-These exercises are research-backed and emphasize repair attempts, effective turn-taking, and moving from blame to shared responsibility.3
+These exercises emphasize repair attempts, effective turn-taking, and moving from blame to shared responsibility.3

 How to practice

-• Use the provided scripts closely at first to avoid common pitfalls.
+- Use provided scripts closely at first to avoid common pitfalls.

 Structured dialogues are especially effective when arguments spiral quickly.
 The format creates safety for vulnerability and builds emotional trust.